EyerusalemTadesse/ZENBABA/README.md

 Once the database is imported and the configuration is saved, you can view the project by typing the following URL into your browser:

 http://localhost/zenbaba/

+User Registration
+To create a new account within the application:

+Open the application in your browser and click on the Register

+Fill in the required fields (Full Name, Email, Password and phone number).

+Click Register.

+Upon success, your information will be stored in the users table of your local database.

+Accessing the Application

+Once registered, you can log in to access the full features of the project:

+Navigate to the Login page.

+Enter the Email and Password you used during registration.

+Click Login to be redirected to the user dashboard.

+Testing Credentials

+If you have already imported the .sql file, you can use these default admin credentials to test the system immediately:

+Email: - admin@yourdomain.com
+Password: - admin123

 ## 📂 Project Structure
 zenbaba/